DanGolding/Scatter-plot-with-color-grading-in-Excel/README.md

 ### [`colourChartSequential` and `colourChartDivergent`](#colourchartsequential-and-colourchartdivergent)

 The next step is to use the colour map you created with `MakeMap` to colour a scatter chart.
 Use either `colourChartSequential` or `colourChartDivergent` for this.
-The colouring is based on dat that must be stored in a single column somewhere, and there should be nothing below the data in that column.
+The colouring is based on data that must be stored in a single column somewhere, and there should be nothing below the data in that column.
 There are 4 variables, all strings, you need to set in these `sub`s:

  - `sheetData` - the name of the worksheet with your data.
 Note that by *data*, I mean the data that you are using to define the colouring of the chart.
 For example if you are plotting average daily temperature vs humidity, then *data* might be the column containing the dates.
  - `dataStartCol` - The column letter where your data are.
- - `dataStartRow` - The row numbe where your data start.
+ - `dataStartRow` - The row number where your data start.
 So for example if your data are in a column with a header row, you might set this to `2`
  - `chartName` - The name of the chart you want to colour.
 I recommend changing the name of the chart from the default names like `Chart 1`.

 The colouring has only been tested on charts with a single series, however it should be easy to adapt the code to account for a multi-series chart.
 Just change the line `With sheetData.ChartObjects(chartName).Chart.FullSeriesCollection(1)` and replace the `1` at the end to be the series relevant for your chart.